-Functio ns Reporting to the Executive Director (Continued) Office Function Parole Division The Parole Division is responsible for the supervision of offenders released from prison to serve the remainder of their sentences in Texas communities on parole or mandatory supervision.
+Functions R eporting to the Executive Director (Continued) Office Function Parole Division The Parole Division is responsible for the supervision of offenders released from prison to serve the remainder of their sentences in Texas communities on parole or mandatory supervision.
 The division also investigates offenders' residential plans and assesses offenders to determine supervision levels and changing needs for their successful reentry into the community.
 The Parole Division administers rehabilitation and reintegration programs and services through District Reentry Centers (DRCs).
 The Parole Division issues referrals to programs and services to address offender needs and board-imposed conditions.
 The division also includes the Interstate Compact for Adult Offender Supervision and coordinates with the Private Facility Contract Monitoring/Oversight Division for residential and therapeutic services (including residential reentry center (halfway houses) and residential treatment facilities).
-Private Facility Contract Monitoring/ Oversight Division The Private Facility Contract Monitoring/Oversight Division is responsible for the oversight and monitoring of privately operated facilities, to include correctional centers, community-based facilities, and substance abuse treatment programs.
-There are seven privately operated correctional centers that house general population offenders, three privately operated state jails that house state jail and transfer offenders, as well as one privately operated multi-use treatment facility that provides various substance abuse programs for both probationers and parole offenders.
-Other facilities include eight privately operated residential reentry centers that provide housing, training, cognitive programs, and employment assistance to paroled offenders.
-In addition, the Division monitors substance abuse treatment contracts at 19 correctional facilities, 19 residential community facilities, and multiple outpatient transitional treatment facilities.
-Administrative Review & Risk Management Division The Administrative Review & Risk Management Division provides oversight of agency practices and operations by evaluating processes to include, but not limited to, Access to Courts, the Offender Grievance Program, the Counsel Substitute process, TDCJ Office of Ombudsman, Administrative Review for Use of Force, Operational Review, American Correctional Association Accreditation (ACA) audits, Prison Rape Elimination Act (PREA) audits, and Risk Management functions.
+Private Facility Contract Monitoring/ Oversight Division The Private Facility Contract Monitoring/Oversight Division is responsible for the oversight and monitoring of contracts for privately operated facilities as well as community-based facilities, which includes substance abuse treatment services.
+The division's responsibilities include oversight and monitoring of seven private correctional centers, three private state jails, one work program co-located on a private correctional center, one multi-use facility, eight privately operated residential reentry centers, and 71 outpatient substance abuse continuum of care sites (community-based transitional treatment centers).
+The PFCMOD is responsible for monitoring 11 privately operated Substance Abuse Felony Punishment Facilities/In-Prison Therapeutic Community/In-Prison Substance Use Treatment Program programs, 3 Driving While Intoxicated programs, 3 Intermediate Sanction Facilities, 1 Female Cognitive Pre-Release Program, and 6 State Jail Substance Abuse Programs that are co-located on state-run facilities.
+Administrative Review & Risk Management Division The Administrative Review & Risk Management Division provides oversight of agency operations by evaluating programs, processes, and practices.
+The division is comprised of the following: Access to Courts, Inmate Grievance Program, Counsel Substitute, Administrative Review for Use of Force, Review and Standards, Risk Management, and American Correctional Association (ACA).
 Business & Finance Division The Business and Finance Division supports the agency through sound fiscal management, provision of financial services and statistical information, purchasing and leasing services, maintaining a fiduciary responsibility over offender commissary funds, and ensuring fiscal responsibility through compliance with laws and court-mandated requirements.
 In addition, the chief financial officer has coordination authority over the Facilities Division, Information Technology Division, and Manufacturing, Agribusiness & Logistics Division.
-Detailed Facilities Division information regarding these three divisions is provided separately.
-The Facilities Division is responsible for all aspects of physical plant management for TDCJ.
+Detailed information regarding these three divisions is provided separately.
+Facilities Division The Facilities Division is responsible for all aspects of physical plant management for TDCJ.
 Functions include planning, design, construction, maintenance, and environmental quality assurance and compliance of facilities.
-Health Services Division The Health Services Division works with the university providers and the Correctional Managed Health Care Committee (CMHCC) to ensure health care services are provided to offenders in the custody of TDCJ.
+Health Services Division The Health Services Division works with the university providers and the Correctional Managed Health Care Committee (CMHCC) to ensure health care services are provided to inmates in the custody of TDCJ.
 The Health Services Division has statutory authority to ensure access to care, monitor quality of care, investigate medical grievances, and conduct operational review audits of health care services at TDCJ facilities.
 Human Resources Division The Human Resources (HR) Division develops and implements activities and programs related to recruitment, staffing, employment, employee classification, compensation and benefits, as well as employee relations, employee assistance, diversity, employee recognition, and training on human resources policies and procedures.
 Information Technology Division The Information Technology Division provides automated information services and technology support to all divisions within TDCJ, Board of Pardons and Paroles, and other external entities as needed.
 Services include applications programming, network support, system and network operations, support services, information security, and voice, data and video communications for the agency.